Mitt Romney dog incident: Other responses

 Journalist Ruth Marcus of The Washington Post defended Mitt Romney's treatment of Seamus, stating, "Doesn't the fact that Romney chose to bring the dog on the family vacation, rather than dump him in a kennel back home, suggest that he's a dog lover, not a hater?"
 Neil Swidey, The Boston Globe journalist who wrote the initial article about Romney's 1983 road trip, stated, "[Seamus] always struck me as a valuable window into how Romney operates.
 In everything the guy does, he functions on logic, not emotion."

-A Public Policy Polling (PPP) survey found that 74% of Democrats, 66% of Independents, and 63% of Republicans consider it inhumane to put a family dog in a kennel on the roof of a car.
+A Public Policy Polling (PPP) survey found that 74% of Democrats, 66% of independents, and 63% of Republicans consider it inhumane to put a family dog in a kennel on the roof of a car.
 The poll did not mention the windshield.
 The poll also found that 35% of voters would be less likely to vote for Romney because of the Seamus incident, whereas 55% of voters said that it would not affect how they vote.
 As of September 2012, New York Times columnist Gail Collins had mentioned the Romneys' car trip more than 70 times.

 Responding to Democrats who emphasized the Seamus story, conservative bloggers such as Jim Treacher drew a comparison between the Seamus incident when Romney was a 36-year-old man, and Barack Obama sampling dog meat as a child in Indonesia, where it is a local delicacy, as mentioned in Obama's autobiography.
 While an Obama spokesman called it an attack on a small child, Obama himself has displayed a sense of humor about it.

-At the 2012 White House Correspondent's Association dinner, Obama poked fun at Romney releasing an "advertisement" depicting Romney and Seamus.
+At the 2012 White House Correspondents' Association dinner, Obama poked fun at Romney releasing an "advertisement" depicting Romney and Seamus.

-Devo released the single Don't Roof Rack Me Bro (Seamus Unleashed), dedicated to Seamus.
+Devo released the single "Don't Roof Rack Me Bro (Seamus Unleashed)", dedicated to Seamus.